-- 1. Clear a date and time with the members of your committee. - 2.
-Reserve a meeting room and laptop (if needed) through the PhD Program Office (Rosella Carrelli at carrelli@brandeis.edu) - 3.
-At least three weeks before the hearing, request the proposed date, time, and place of the hearing in a letter to the Director of the Ph.D.
+- 1. Clear a date and time with the members of your committee. - Reserve a meeting room and laptop (if needed) through the PhD Program Office (Debbie DeWolfe at ddewolfe@brandeis.edu) At least three weeks before the hearing, request the proposed date, time, and place of the hearing in a letter to the Director of the Ph.D.
 Program (see Appendix 4).
 Include an electronic copy of your abstract, which has been approved by your chair.
-Hearings may not proceed without approval by the program. - 4.
+Hearings may not proceed without approval by the program. - 3.
 Provide one electronic copy of your proposal and abstract to all members of your committee and the Ph.D.
-Program Office at least two weeks prior to the hearing. - 5.
+Program Office at least two weeks prior to the hearing. - 4.
 Proposal hearings are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the hearing has concluded

-An announcement will be placed in the Heller Bulletin and copies of your abstract will be distributed to the Heller community by email.
+An announcement will be distributed to the Heller community by email.